walchko/github-blog/source/blog/Electrical-Engineering/power-connectors/Power-Connectors.md

 ## B1 - Deans (T) type main connector

 Used for main connection to speed controllers and motors.
 Used for medium to high current draw.
+They can be hard to solder (needs lots of heat) and sometimes the metal connector eventually slips through the plastic holder.

 ## B2 - JST / BEC type main connector